d-albrecht/langium-casestudy/README.md

 That said, Milestone 1 should be reached now.
 The next days I can try to manipulate the ast to produce the textual function definitions that the web application expects from the filtering expressions.

+## Step 3

+Next I will try to convert the input filtering expression (in dsl format) into a textual representation of a filter predicate (in JS format).
+Effectively, I will extend the parser I created into a transpiler.

+Using the examples included in the Langium repo as a basis, it seems to be common practice to hook into the cli version of the dsl parser.
+That means, first I have to define a visitor-like type that turns the AST into a string again, and then define this cli hook.
+At this point, given the complexity of some filtering expressions, I think I should really do the transpiler way and directly write the converted filters into a separate file, if Langium/TS has these capabilities.

+Well, apparently I can't change the generated file(s) without reading up on all the details of the process, so I will use the cli process that got created for the Person-Greeting-example and just replace the file content.
+Therefore, the hook was the easy part and is done.

+The first question for the visitor is, how alternative definitions are represented in the AST and if I have to include additional fields in the dsl to differentiate alternatives.
+For example, how are the quantifiers '!' and '?' stored in the AST and do I have to include the parsed character to differentiate them?

+Starting with the top most parser rules it was somewhat trivial to write visitor methods for them.
+Given that each filtering expression "starts" as an `Or` container, I could see the effects immediately and formatting Or, And, Xor, and Not were easy.
+But starting with `Not` I had alternative ways that the parser can go down, so here I had to figure out how the actual AST structure looks like. `Xor` has two fields `l` and `r` but both are of type Not.
+And the type Not doesn't offer ways to access the parsed expression in case the second way was taken (the expression being no `Not` in the first place).
+Do I have to manually type cast here?

+Okay, so there are auto-generated `isType` functions for every type, **but they don't work every time**.
+It's possible to distinguish all the five concrete Rule-types, but detecting a `Not`-instance is almost always a false positive.
+I don't know why, but each time the parser found a Not expression, I have - according to the `isNot` function - a Not instance inside another Not instance, and in all other cases a Not instance without its (required) fields being set.
+These false positives can be prevented by checking `isNot(r) && (r as Not).inner` but then again, what does the `isNot` function if I have to manually check the fields for being set?

+But with that implemented I can already output the general boolean structure with all concrete rules being replaced by placeholders at the moment.
+After some more implementation, all but the three most complex rules can be converted.
+The rest will have to wait for tomorrow.

+As a conclusion for today: Langium is definitely preferable if your use case for the dsl is rather complex.
+For example, if you have to do several passes over the whole data structures.
+For this small project I'm working on here, Langium creates additional tasks that wouldn't be strictly necessary. pegjs for example can combine both grammar and converter/visitor in one definition, but therefore doesn't offer the option to do anything else with the constructed (implicit) AST.
+That means, that even if Milestone 3 is reachable with reasonable effort, I can't really see myself using Langium as a replacement for pegjs.
+That is, assuming that I could use the same dsl as with pegjs.
+The fact that the dsl itself had to change, too, is another argument against Langium in its current form.

 ## Necessary Changes to the dsl

 Here is a list of things that I had to change in the dsl to make it compatible with Langium.
 Some might just be due to my lack of experience: